 - is counterfeit or otherwise invalid.

 We will be entitled to refuse to carry you and your Baggage if we have notified you in writing that we will not carry you on our services.
 The notice will give details of the period for which it will apply and will ask you not to buy a Ticket or ask or allow anyone to do so for you.
 If you try to travel while the notice is in force, we will refuse to carry you and you will be entitled to a fare refund minus our reasonable administration fee.

-To maximize passenger comfort, safety and security, you must comply with the following requirements, and all other reasonable directions of any crew member on your flight with us, when on board:
+To maximise passenger comfort, safety and security, you must comply with the following requirements, and all other reasonable directions of any crew member on your flight with us, when on board:

 - stay seated as directed, in particular while the aircraft is moving on the tarmac